PseudoDevs/IamGhost/FATAL17.md

-Last updated: 2024-04-02 18:11:30
+Last updated: 2024-04-02 18:12:03
-Random Quote: Don't wait.
-The time will never be just right. - Napoleon Hill
+Random Quote: All children are artists.
+The problem is how to remain an artist once he grows up. - Pablo Picasso